-The OAG hereby agrees to engage the Provider and the Provider hereby agrees to perform services as follows.
+The OAG hereby agrees to engage the Provider and the Provider hereby agrees to perform services as set forth herein.
 The Provider understands and agrees all services are to be performed solely by the Provider and may not be subcontracted or assigned without prior written consent of the OAG.
 The Provider agrees to supply the OAG with written notification of any change in the appointed representative for this Agreement.
-This Agreement shall be performed in accordance with the Victims of Crime Act (VOCA), Victim Assistance Grant Final Program Guidelines, Federal Register, Vol. 62, No. 77, April 22, 1997, pp. 19607-19621 and the U.S. Department of Justice, Office of Justice Programs, Financial Guide.
+This Agreement shall be performed in accordance with the Victims of Crime Act (VOCA), Victim Assistance Grant Final Program Guidelines, Federal Register, Vol. 62, No. 77, April 22, 1997, pp. 19607-19621 and the U.S. Department of Justice, Office of Justice Programs, Financial Guide, incorporated herein by reference unless otherwise approved by the OAG.